 That’s when I sat there and thought about what the bass was doing and realized that he was focusing on clearing out the bottom and I thought maybe a slower presentation on the bottom would be able to perhaps catch the attention of the fish.

-On my first cast, I threw a Rock Crawler Jig about a foot behind the bass and let it sit there.
+On my first cast, I threw a my jig about a foot behind the bass and let it sit there.

 I began to slowly bounce it along the bottom until it was right in its face.